Matir03/minions/spooky/docs/umi.md

 `play [movetime <time in ms>] [nodes <nodes>] [spells <spells>]`

 #### Response
-The engine should respond with a sequence of actions representing its move, possibly along with search info.
+The engine should respond with the line `turn`, followed by a sequence of actions representing its turn, followed by the line `endturn`, possibly along with search info.
 Every action should follow the format `action <actiontype> [actionparams...]`, and everyone information string should follow the format `info <infostring>`.
 Actions and info strings should be separated by newlines.
 Possible actions are

 - `buyspell`
     -- the GUI should respond with a chosen spell in the format `spell <spellname>`